← MRI Terms

 3. Findings

-A foramen is the side opening where a nerve exits the spine.
-The plural is foramina.
-Bone marrow signal means how the inside of the bone looks on MRI.
+The detailed part of the report, usually organized level by level.
+It covers discs, nerves, the spinal canal, foraminal openings (a foramen is the side opening where a nerve exits the spine; plural foramina), facet joints, ligaments, alignment, and bone marrow signal (how the inside of the bone looks on MRI).

-This section can be long.
-It may list several findings that are not all causing symptoms.
+This section can be long, and it often lists findings that are not all causing symptoms.

 4. Impression